'I lost my number one fan' - Heartbroken ex-Man Utd & City striker Tevez retires from football following death of his father | Goal.com

 What titles did Tevez win during his career?

-Tevez won numerous titles and trophies during his 20-year playing career, including five Argentina top-flight titles across his three spells with Boca Juniors.
+Tevez won numerous titles and trophies during his 20-year playing career, including five Argentine top-flight titles across his three spells with Boca Juniors.

 The 38-year-old secured six additional trophies with Boca, including the Copa Libertadores and Intercontinental Cup in 2003, and two years later he would go on to win a Brazilian league title while with Corinthians.